Noise Levels in 93561, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,146 93561 residents, or 13.0%, live above that level.
 By land area, 17.4% of 93561 is above 55 dBA.

 Average noise levels for 93561 residents, grouped by direction from the center of 93561.
-Eastern 93561 carries the highest population-weighted average; Western 93561 carries the lowest.
-Just 4% of residents in Western 93561 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern 93561.
+The highest population-weighted average is in northeastern 93561; the lowest is in southwestern 93561, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern 93561